sger/flux/docs/proposals/0114_aether_perceus_completion_plan.md

 This proposal does **not** replace 0084.
 It is the execution plan for finishing 0084 to a level that is comparable in spirit and behavior to Koka's Perceus.

+For the actor/concurrency roadmap and the merged local-vs-shared runtime split that follows after 0114's local single-threaded Aether completion work, see:
+- `docs/proposals/0115_actor_concurrency_roadmap.md`

 All new compiler-side ownership, reuse, specialization, verification, and FBIP logic introduced by this proposal should live in `src/aether/` unless there is a clear cross-cutting reason it belongs elsewhere.
 Backend-specific lowering and